IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Introduction

 Therefore, we aim to mitigate these information delays for malicious packages in this paper.
 Specifically, as detailed by the motivating example in~\Cref{subsec:motivating}, the newly identified malicious packages from researchers, companies, or organizations are usually reported on various public channels, such as personal blogs, tweets, or news on reputed platforms.
-To this end, we aim to establish a comprehensive and public-available intelligence platform to automatically collect, process, and identify malicious packages in time.
+To address this gap, we aim to establish a comprehensive and public-available intelligence platform to automatically collect, process, and identify malicious packages in time.

-To achieve this, we face the following challenges: \textbf{1) Intelligence Sources.} To ensure the timeliness of intelligence, we should be able to capture first-hand intelligence when they are posted.
-Therefore, a comprehensive list of intelligence sources should be monitored. \textbf{2) Key Information Extraction.} Since different reporters could formalize the intelligence in different ways, such as titles, free-text paragraphs, table of lists, or even code, it is still difficult to accurately retrieve the key information of malicious packages, such as package names, corresponding versions, and additional key information (i.e., types and behavior patterns) from intelligence. \textbf{3) Trustworthy of Intelligence.} The intelligence publicly reported online could also be unreliable.
-It is possible that some intelligence accidentally or deliberately contains inaccurate information, such as fake news and potential tempering in re-posts.
-To this end, it is also non-trivial to accurately identify inaccurate information before presenting it to downstream users.
+To achieve this, we face the following challenges: \textbf{1) Intelligence Sources.} To ensure the intelligence timeliness, we should timely capture first-hand intelligence when they are posted.
+Therefore, a comprehensive list of intelligence sources should be monitored. \textbf{2) Key Information Extraction.} Since different reporters formalize intelligence in various ways, it is still difficult to accurately retrieve the key information of malicious packages, such as package names, corresponding versions, and additional key information (i.e., types and behavior patterns) from intelligence. {\textbf{3) Trustworthy of Intelligence.} The intelligence publicly reported online could also be unreliable.
+Thus, it is also non-trivial to accurately identify inaccurate information before it reaches downstream users.}